jiefeixia/Pointer/README.md

 * The multi-threading strategy is used to speed up when crawling from dynamic website.
 * Most crawl module uses [selenium](https://www.seleniumhq.org/) and chrome driver in case the website is build on AJAX.
 * The recommendation function is based on [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) algorithm to increase its precision.
+* The program can update its database by its inside method, so after the course finishing you can still use this program.
+* Some of its job insights graph is interactive.

 ## Installation
 * Download the whole folder and decompression
 * Required environment: python 3.5+